-In this episode, Leo, a kid in another fifth grade class was throwing gravel at him and also threatening him with some sort of racket.
-A bunch of other kids got involved and took my boy’s side, but he was shaken nonetheless.
+In this episode, Leo, a kid in another fifth-grade class was throwing gravel at him and threatening him with some sort of racket.
+A bunch of other kids got involved and took Nate’s side, but he was shaken nonetheless.
 He tells me that Leo has real problems and can’t stop “sabotaging” his friendships.
 He tells me that he thinks that Leo is autistic.

-I listen intently to the story, trying not to become homicidal about the daily playground dynamics because I do feel that I could go off some serious deep end most days.
+I listen intently to the story, trying not to become homicidal about the daily playground dynamics.
+I do feel that I could go off some serious deep end most days over recess itself.
 He goes on to say that it is a good thing that Leo is in another class, because his class couldn’t handle two kids with autism.
 I ask him who in his class has autism.
 He says, “well me, mom, haven’t you noticed?”

 I have noticed.

-I have told and untold myself this truth for his whole life; dwelling in the safety of internal debate rather than facing the truth of him that snuggles up to me every night with details of his days, his observations, his anger, his idiosyncracies, his comforts, his discomforts.
+I have told and untold myself this truth for his whole life; dwelling in the safety of internal debate rather than facing the truth of him, my baby boy who snuggles up to me every night with details of his days, his observations, his anger, his idiosyncracies, his comforts, his discomforts.